Turmeric / Curcumin

 🔬 Evidence snapshot

-Evidence is limited and emerging.
+Evidence is limited and emerging, and varies by condition, extract, dose, and formulation.
 NCCIH states there is not enough evidence to conclude turmeric or curcumin is beneficial for any health purpose, though early osteoarthritis research is described as positive pending higher-quality studies.

 🧪 Forms & quality